ElizaBuff/School_District_Analysis/README.md

 ## Results
 These results explain how the updated data, removing Thomas High School's nineth grade, affected the overall analysis.

-**How is the district summary affected?:** Overall, the percentage of students passing math and reading exames decreased.
-This meant that the district has a passing percentage of 64.9%.
+**How is the district summary affected?:** For the district, the percentage of students passing math and reading exames decreased.
+This means that the district has an adjusted passing percentage of 64.9%.
 * Math decreased 0.3%
 * Reading decreased 0.2%
 * Overall Passing decreased 0.1%

 ![U_District_Summary](U_District_Summary.png)

-**How is the school summary affected?:** The only change to the school summary math and reading reports is that Thomas High School 9th grade results now read *"nan"* instead of 83.% in math and 83.7% in reading.
+**How is the school summary affected?:** At Thomas High School, there is a sizable decrease in the percentage of students passing.
+* Math decreased by 26.4% to 66.9%
+* Reading decreased 27.6% to 69.7%
+* Overall Passing decreased 25.8% to 65.1%

 **Math Breakdown by School**